brunopiato/brunopiato/README.md

 # Main Projects

-## <a href="https://github.com/brunopiato/SteelcaseInc">Steelcase Inc. customers clusterization</a>

-Steelcase Inc. id a big company based on the United States of America.
-They manufacture and sell furniture, casegoods, seating, and storage and partitioning systems for offices, hospitals, classrooms, and residential interiors.

 ## <a href="https://github.com/brunopiato/RossmannProject">Rossmann sales prediction</a>

 Rossmann company operates over 4,000 drugstores around European countries such as Germany, Poland, Hungary, the Czech Republic, Turkey, Albania, Kosovo, Israel and Spain with a revenue of over €10 billion.